lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

 The [`CmdUtils` module][cmdutils] provided by Ubiquity offers a `CreateCommand` function, which expects an object as a parameter.
 The object literal whose construction is begun in the code above serves as a self-contained package for the command, bearing metadata describing the command as well as containing all the code necessary to implement it.

-So, in the above code block, you can see the machine-readable description of the commandâ€”including a command name, display icon, home page URL, author information, and license.
+So, in the above code block, you can see the machine-readable description of the command—including a command name, display icon, home page URL, author information, and license.
 The command name (`share-on-delicious`) will be used by the Ubiquity command parser, but the rest of the description will also be used in the list of commands available to the user, invoked by the `command-list` command, like so:

 <img src="/2008/ubiq-share-on-delicious-list.jpg" style="border: 1px solid #333; margin: 0.25em; padding: 0.25em" />